We all want to experience deeper connection with God… but most of us don’t really know how.

 Appreciating Creation helps us love and praise God!
 Being outside in God’s world reminds us of all the gifts and blessings God has given us.

-Small Faith-Sharing Groups help us connect with other people of faith.
-They give us strength and courage for life and the spiritual journey, and they help us stay committed to our journey with God.
+Small Groups help us connect with other people of faith.
+When we share our true selves with others with authenticity and bravery, small groups can give us strength and courage for life and the spiritual journey, and they help us stay committed to our journey with God.
 Other Jesus followers can help us find solutions for and insights into life’s difficulties and joys.
 Small groups help us apply scripture to life and give us a place to share our spiritual gifts to glorify God and build others up.

 Fasting reminds us that food and other material things don’t make us who we are, that it is God who makes us, feeds us, and provides for us.